StrandedKitty/three-csm/README.md

 	- `settings.fade` — If `true`, enables smooth transition between cascades.
 Optional.

+	- `settings.noLastCascadeCutOff` — If `true`, disables cutting off the last cascade for better shadow coverage.
+Optional.

 ### `setupMaterial(material: THREE.Material)`

 Updates defines and uniforms of passed material.
 Should be called for every material which must use CSMs.